-- It is almost always true that a fund with fewer turnovers in its investments will result in less tax burden and is also a sign that a fund has a long-term approach to investing.
+- It is almost always true that a fund with fewer turnovers in its investments will result in less tax burden and a sign that a fund has a long-term investment approach.

 Take full advantage of IRA, 401(k), and other tax-deferred investment accounts.

 - Your investments will grow at a much greater rate if you can refrain from pulling money out of them to pay taxes.
 True, you will have to pay the tax someday, but your nest egg will grow much larger in these accounts.